 You fine tune your vision, lines, body position, throttle control, brakes and acceleration.
 You find out much more how to make speeding much easier.

 In Phase/Step 3, you keep improving all the riding techniques introduced in Phase/Step 1 and upgraded in Phase/Step 2.
-Now with that experience, you move on to a faster and more demanding racetrack, the 10 turn Pro Track layout of the Shannnonville Motorsport Park.
-That racetrack allows a faster average speed with quicker turns.
-You pick up tricks to quickly and smoothly change direction going through 2 different chicanes.
+Now with that experience, the riding sessions are a little longer and you move on to a faster and more demanding racetrack, the ten turn Pro Track layout of the Shannnonville Motorsport Park.

 Take advantage of being in it for 2 days in a row.
 It takes the whole first day Phase/Step 1 to touch base with all of the riding techniques introduced, learn the track layout and finally feel quite comfortable in your ride.
 But at that point the day is over.
 If you continue the next day in the same concept, you benefit from having everything fresh in your mind being ready to perform much sooner and with much more precision right from the start of that second day.